AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/understanding-marketo-subscription-and-user-migration-to-the-adobe-admin-console.md

 As users are migrated, they will receive an email from Adobe notifying them of the change to the way they sign in to Marketo.
 Users will be invited to accept an invitation to sign in using Adobe Identity for the first time, either by signing in with an existing Adobe ID or by setting up a new Adobe ID using the same email address.

-More information can be found in [User Sign-in with Adobe](/help/marketo/product-docs/administration/marketo-with-adobe-identity/user-sign-in-with-adobe-id.md){target="_blank"} and [Adobe Identity Management FAQ](/help/marketo/product-docs/administration/marketo-with-adobe-identity/faq.md){target="_blank"}.
+More information can be found in [Migrating to Adobe Identity](/help/marketo/product-docs/administration/marketo-with-adobe-identity/subscription-and-user-migration/migrating-to-adobe-identity.md){target="_blank"}, [User Sign-in with Adobe](/help/marketo/product-docs/administration/marketo-with-adobe-identity/user-sign-in-with-adobe-id.md){target="_blank"}, and [Adobe Identity Management FAQ](/help/marketo/product-docs/administration/marketo-with-adobe-identity/faq.md){target="_blank"}.

 ## User Migration Complete {#user-migration-complete}